BenWassa/Psi/README.md

 ### 🧩 4.
 Audio Board Assembly

 * Tag each beat with timestamp, tone, and theme in NotebookLM
-* Align structure like a guided dream or ritual
+* Align structure to episode arc and site modes (Timeline/Themes)

 ### 🔁 5.
 Iterate the Arc